rolandougalde/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Linux Server Documentation Reference
 ---

-# Documents repository
+# Linux CLI Reference

-Hola to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Hello, this site was built thinking about needs of IT Infrastructure proffesionals who needs a day by day tool, that helps to get the job done insted of start looking on for poor customized solutions.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+The code is an important part of DevOps team nowadays, you can pick commands to use directly on the console or to build custom automation scripts.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+This site is and example API documentation page was created with [Slate](https://github.com/rolandougalde/slate).

 # On premises docs